Sophie McKenzie

-Sophie McKenzie is a British author of books for young adults.
+Sophie McKenzie is a British author of young adult novels as well as adult thrillers.
 Many of her novels have won several awards, the most famous being Girl, Missing.
 Others include Blood Ties and The Set Up.
 McKenzie writes full-time and lives in London.
 Her books have mainly been published by Simon & Schuster.

 Biography

 McKenzie grew up in London, and became a journalist after university.
 After being made redundant from her job in 2003, she started a year long 'Writing for Children course' at the City Literary Institute in London.
-She finished her first novel, Girl, Missing at the beginning of 2005, it was then published by Simon & Schuster Children's Books in 2006.
+She finished her first novel, Girl, Missing at the beginning of 2005.
+It was then published by Simon & Schuster Children's Books in 2006.